 Majors concentrate in one of three fields: Environmental Biology, Environmental Chemistry or Environmental Policy.
-Students draw on this training in an interdisciplinary problem-solving senior seminar.
+Students draw on this training in an interdisciplinary problemsolving senior seminar.
 In addition, majors are guided toward internships and other work experiences that complement their academic work.
-Recent internship sites have included the National Aquarium in Baltimore, the Nature Conservancy, the U.S. Department of Agriculture, the National Park Service and the U.S. Environmental Protection Agency.
+Recent internship sites have included the

+National Aquarium in Baltimore, the Nature Conservancy, the U.S. Department of Agriculture, the National Park Service and the U.S. Environmental Protection Agency.

 This hands-on major is designed to take advantage of Hood's proximity to terrestrial, freshwater and marine habitats, to government research facilities and to federal policy-making agencies in Washington, D.C.
 Students in the ENSP program are encouraged to take part in Hood College's Coastal Studies Semester, directed by Drew Ferrier.
-For more information about this travel-based opportunity, please see page 90, Biology Department and page 93.